 In 1997, CableLabs released the initial version of the Data Over Cable Service Interface Specification, or DOCSIS – the technology that enables broadband service to be provided over an HFC network.
 Since that time, CableLabs with its members and the vendor community, has continued to advance the DOCSIS technology.
 Today, the DOCSIS 3.0 specification is the most widely deployed generation of DOCSIS technology, with cable operators rapidly moving to DOCSIS 3.1 technology.
 As shown in Figure 3, global shipments of DOCSIS 3.1 consumer premise equipment (CPE) should readily eclipse 3.0 shipments this year, reflecting both the broad deployment and the broad adoption of DOCSIS 3.1.

 b.
-Driving Increased Broadband Capacity: DOCSIS 3.1, Full Duplex (now DOCSIS 4.0 technology, and Beyond
+Driving Increased Broadband Capacity: DOCSIS 3.1, Full Duplex (a part of DOCSIS 4.0 technology, and Beyond

 Since 1997 and the launch of the original DOCSIS specification, the cable industry has steadily increased the capabilities of the DOCSIS technology.
 As summarized in Table 1, DOCSIS technology has realized major advances with each iteration.
 Today, the cable industry is widely deploying the latest commercially available, cable broadband technology, known as DOCSIS 3.1, that can provide up to 10 Gbps of downstream capacity and readily support consumer gigabit offerings.
 Moreover, the next technology enhancement – FDX DOCSIS 3.1 – will enable symmetric gigabit services and is nearing commercial availability.
 These advances and more will help enable emerging applications such as autonomous vehicles, immersive telework and telehealth, and redesigned education.